nidhikumar/CSS545-Mobile-Computing/README.md

 A new Flutter project that contains basic logic to implement Image picker functionality in Flutter.

+Document is present in https://github.com/nidhikumar/CSS545-Mobile-Computing/blob/homework-2/Homework%202.docx

+To run the app -

+flutter run

 # Basic Storage

 Main Page